Valentine's Day 2026: What Podbase Data Shows

-Valentine’s Day has become a major shopping event in recent years.
+Valentine's Day has become a major shopping event in recent years.
 People are willing to spend, gift thoughtfully, and celebrate love in new ways.
+This shift makes the occasion more valuable for ecommerce and print-on-demand sellers as the need for gifting is on the rise.

 2026 Spending Forecasts: Who Is Buying And How Much?

-According to the National Retail Federation (NRF), total Valentine’s Day spending statistics reached a record of $27.5 billion in 2025.
-This beat previous highs set in 2020 and 2024.
+Valentine's Day 2026 will be a major event for shoppers.
+According to the National Retail Federation (NRF), total Valentine's Day spending reached a record of $27.5 billion in 2025 — beating previous highs set in 2020 and 2024.
+This is the core Valentine's Day data that sets the scale of the opportunity.

-Here is how those numbers look:
+Here is how those numbers look for 2026:

 The "Expanding Circle Of Love": Beyond Romantic Partners